Japan's Tepco may run out of space for radioactive water

 Two years after the worst nuclear disaster in a quarter of a century, Tepco is struggling with breakdowns and glitches in its jerry-rigged cooling system to keep reactors and spent fuel pools in a safe state known as cold shutdown.

-About 120,000 litres (32,000 gallons) of water contaminated with radiation leaked from two giant pits over the weekend.
+About 120,000 liters (32,000 gallons) of water contaminated with radiation leaked from two giant pits over the weekend.
 The cooling system has broken down twice over the past three weeks.

 The utility does not have enough sturdy, above-ground tanks it is building to take the water from the pits, a Tepco general manager, Masayuki Ono, said at a news conference at the company’s headquarters.